geveh/ReportingBias/README.md

 # ReportingBias

-This repository contains two scripts, one to preprocess a raw data table of reported GLOFs (*preprocessing.R*), and a second one (*assessing_bias*) that
+This repository contains two scripts, one that preprocesses a raw data table of reported GLOFs (*preprocessing.R*), and a second one (*assessing_bias.R*) that
 - estimates temporal and regional trends in reported GLOFs;
 - estimates GLOF trends from the predictors 'annual air temperatures' and 'research activity'; and
 - hind- and forecasts annual GLOF counts, based on these two predictors.